Mindoro boobook

 The Mindoro boobook or Mindoro hawk-owl (Ninox mindorensis) is a species of owl in the family Strigidae that is endemic to the Philippines.

 Description

-EBird describes the bird as "A fairly small owl of lowland and foothill forest and woodland.
-Rather dark brown on the head and back and reddish-brown on the chest, with bright yellow eyes and thin white eyebrows forming a V. Mindoro scops-owl is similar in size and color, but Mindoro boobook is finely barred all over.
-Much smaller than chocolate boobook, without white on the chest.
-Song is a fairly high-pitched, descending mournful whistle, 'wiiiiuuuuu'."

 Among the Philippine hawk-owl species complex, it is distinguished by the fine barring on its head and belly and its overall darker plumage.

 The Mindoro boobook is an earless species.
 The males and females look much alike.

 It is medium-sized at 20cm tall, along with the Sulu boobook, in the Philippine hawk-owl species complex.
 This is in between the larger Camiguin boobook, Romblon boobook and Cebu boobook at 25cm and the smaller Luzon boobook and Mindanao boobook which are 15 to 18cm tall.

 Ecology and behaviour

 This species ecology has yet to be properly studied but it is pressumed to have a typical boobook diet of insects, small mammals, reptiles, amphibians and possibly even birds.
 Nothing is known about its breeding habits but is presumed to nest in tree cavities like other boobooks.